Manuscripts Index

 Finding Aid

-Correspondence and minutes of the University of Missouri German Club and Modern Languages Division, some in English, some in German, partially translated, including programs, menus, elections, degree requirements, clippings, visitors, songs, photographs and five woodcuts for German Christmas cards.
+The papers of the University of Missouri German Club and Modern Languages Division contain correspondence and minutes written in both English and German.
+The papers are partially translated and include programs, menus, elections, degree requirements, clippings, visitors, songs, photographs, and five woodcuts for German Christmas cards.

 German English Evangelical Friedens Church (Hamburg, Mo.)
 Records, 1920-1940 (C0748)